Angela1104/Intro_to_API/README.md

-CRUD features using python
-Another version uses actual database (MySQL) with 100% tests coverage
+CRUD features using python and another version uses actual database (MySQL) with 100% tests coverage.